iotJumpway/Intel-Examples/Robotic-Arm/README.md

 - ESP8266 Communication Program (Arduino)
 - InceptionFlow Computer Vision Program (Python)

+# COMPETITION!!!

+Want to win your very own robotic arm kit ?
+We are looking for the best project that utilizes the Computer Vision Controlled IoT Connected Robotic Arm project.
+To enter your project, you must:

+- Star / Fork this repository.
+- Like the [TechBubble Technologies](https://www.facebook.com/TechBubbleInfo "TechBubble Technologies") & [Saft7robotics](https://www.facebook.com/TechBubbleInfo "Saft7robotics") Facebook pages.
+- Use all three of the programs that make up this tutorial.
+- Add your full project idea including description / graphics / video to your project README file in your forked repository.
+- Post the link to your README on the pinned post on the TechBubble Technologies Facebook page.

+We are looking for the most innovative, crazy and out of this world projects, but would also like to see a real world use case.
+The competition is open until March 14th.

 ## ESP8266 Communication Program

 The first step is to setup the ESP8266 communication program.
 You will find the [source code and tutorial](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Robotic-Arm/ESP8266 "source code and tutorial") in the [ESP8266 directory](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Robotic-Arm/ESP8266 "ESP8266 directory").
 Follow the tutorial to get this part of the project set up.